cbou/sshfs-node/README.md

 sshfs-node
 ==========

 This module helps to mount filesystem through ssh thanks [sshfs].
+It only works with public and private keys, not with password.

 Installation